vk12122/bitvijays.github.io-sphinx/docs/LFF-IPS-P1-IntelligenceGathering.rst

 Spiderfoot
 ----------

-`SpiderFoot <http://www.spiderfoot.net/>`_ SpiderFoot is an open source intelligence automation tool.
+`SpiderFoot <http://www.spiderfoot.net/>`_ is an open source intelligence automation tool.
 Its goal is to automate the process of gathering intelligence about a given target, which may be an IP address, domain name, hostname or network subnet.
-SpiderFoot can be used offensively, i.e. as part of a black-box penetration test to gather information about the target or defensively to identify what information your organisation is freely providing for attackers to use against you.
+SpiderFoot can be used offensively, i.e. as part of a black-box penetration test to gather information about the target or defensively to identify what information your organization is freely providing for attackers to use against you.

 Intrigue.io
 -----------